-I am also a financial therapist, focusing specifically on your relationship with money.
-People may turn to a financial therapist for a number of reasons: a drive to amass wealth without feeling fulfilment, financial trauma, overspending, money conflict in the couple/family or even with business partners.
+One of the areas I focus on is people's relationship with money.
+Money comes up in therapy in many shapes and forms: people may find they have an uncontrollable drive to amass wealth without feeling fulfilment, they might have experienced financial trauma they find hard to move on from, they may struggle with overspending or experience frequent money conflicts in their relationships with others.
 I use a psychotherapeutic approach to helping you understand and manage your emotional relationship with money to transform your approach to it.

 I hold degrees in Psychology, Psychotherapy and an MBA from London Business School.
 I lived in nine different countries across three continents and have worked in both the private and public sectors, including the NHS.
 This experience has enriched me with exposure to a wide range of cultures and challenges.
 My experience also reflects a diverse client base.
 I have worked with people from the financial services, public sector, and creative professions.